Are you planning on making some pies to celebrate the holiday season? Or, perhaps you just want to bake a special pie for someone who you love soon.

 Try Vegan Butter

-If you simply don’t want to use standard butter, then you could try vegan butter.
+If you simply don’t want to use standard butter, you could try vegan butter.
 Vegan butter can be used to replace standard butter in a pie crust recipe, and you won’t need to make any changes.

 It should be able to be used to make a flaky pie crust that will be very satisfying.
-If you’re simply looking for a slightly healthier butter to use, then this might be a good idea.
+If you’re simply looking for a slightly healthier butter to use, this might be a good idea.

 You’ll also be happy to hear that pie crusts that are made using vegan butter taste almost the same as normal butter pie crusts.
 It’s possible to purchase vegan butter at many grocery stores, and you can also order what you need online.